DevGiovanniLC/Logger/README.md

 - RFC 5424 levels (`Emergency` through `Debug`) with typed helpers.
 - Contextual API (`Logger.for(ctx)`) and an `AppLogger` singleton for fast initialization.
 - Available dispatchers: `SyncDispatcher` (deterministic emission) and `ReactiveDispatcher` (async batching with auto-shutdown on inactivity).
-- Included transports: console with level routing and memory with a bounded buffer; both configurable via `TransportResolver`.
+- Included transports: console with level routing, memory with a bounded buffer, filesystem append, and HTTP POST; all configurable via `TransportResolver`.
 - `DefaultFormatter` with emoji/ASCII headers, ANSI colors, and localized timestamps.
 - Metrics (`built`, `dispatched`, `filtered`, `transportErrors`) with a live callback.
 - Utilities to normalize messages, build and throw errors, and style text.
 - `AppLogger.reset()` to clear singleton state between tests or runtime reconfiguration.

+### Status
+`@giodev/logger` is in active beta: transports and dispatchers are functional, but HTTP/file persistence still lack enterprise features (retry backoff, persistent queues, rotation/compression), and the RFC 5424 surface is incomplete (no structured data or facilities yet).
+Expect changes until the roadmap below lands.

 ### Repository Structure
 - `packages/logger`: source code, tests, and package build.